webpro-nl/knip/README.md

 ## Announcement: Knip v2

 The next major release is upcoming.
 Please see https://github.com/webpro/knip/issues/73 for the full story.
-Use `npm install knip@alpha` to try it out if you're curious!
+Use `npm install knip@next` to try it out if you're curious!
 No changes in configuration necessary.
 Find the updated documentation at https://github.com/webpro/knip/blob/v2/README.md.

 ## Issues